“Fear is a yellow light, not a red one.”

 While she won’t hesitate to drop her f-bombs, shites, and gd-its, she doesn’t do so lightly.

-She does her best to limit the most colourful language to emphasize emotion or create humour to when she feels the need.
-It's not an 'every other word' type of style.
+She does her best to limit the most colourful language to emphasize emotion or create humour when she feels the need.
+It’s not an ‘every other word’ type of style.

 That said, if you’re 100% opposed to or offended by the use of profanity, you won’t be comfortable here.